derekphilipau/musefully/README.md

 ## Lighthouse Score

 One should see 100's across the board for the Lighthouse score.
-Slightly lower score for performance due to relying on Brooklyn Museum image CDN.
+Slightly lower score for performance due to relying on external image CDN.

 ![Lighthouse Score](./doc/img/Lighthouse.png)